Key information

 2:1

-Applicants studying overseas will need to have been awarded their Bachelor degree before they can begin an application for British Psychological Society membership.
+Applicants studying overseas will need to have been awarded the Bachelor degree before they can begin an application for British Psychological Society membership.
+British Psychological Society membership or accreditation is an essential requirement for entry onto this course.

 International & EU requirements